hyperledger/fabric-private-chaincode/README.md

 ```bash
 make -C $FPC_PATH/utils/docker build build-dev
 ```

-#### Run the dev container
+#### Start the dev container
 Next we will open a shell inside the FPC development container, with environment variables like `$FPC_PATH` appropriately defined and all dependencies like the Intel SGX SDK, ready to build and run FPC.
 Continue with the following command:

 ```bash